tenwiseman/avr-denonstrator/README.md

 ## Executing commands
 Send POST requests to http://localhost:[port]/[endpoint]
+- All output from AVR is returned as JSON.
+- Diagnostic output is also available on the process stdout stream.

 ***

 ## Endpoints

-Here are some Bash test scripts for each, with some examples of output.
+Here are some Bash test scripts for each endpoint, with some examples of output.

 ### send-command